ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Method

-We formulate EEG-based visual decoding as a hierarchical zero-shot object recognition task under an open-world assumption, where test categories are disjoint from the training set.
+We formulate EEG visual decoding as a hierarchical zero-shot object recognition, where test categories are disjoint from the training set.
 Given EEG recordings $E$ with $N$ samples elicited by visual stimuli $\{I_b,I_f,I_r\}$, our objective is to learn hierarchical EEG embeddings $\{F_b,F_f,F_r\}$ that align with the corresponding CLIP embeddings $\{C_b,C_f,C_r\}$ through hierarchical visual decoding.
 The learning objective for zero-shot object recognition is formulated as:

 where $D(\cdot,\cdot)$ measures feature similarity.
 On the THINGS-EEG dataset, we train with class-disjoint stimuli and test on unseen categories.
 At inference time, the concatenated EEG embeddings ${F_b,F_f,F_r}$ are compared to CLIP embeddings using cosine similarity within an InfoNCE-style contrastive learning framework~\cite{radford2021learning}.